eatidal/SDA-Data-Science-Bootcamp-Final-Project/README.md

 * company_size
 * company_type
 * training_hours

+### Apply Modeling
+**Oversampling**
+* The target feature is clearly imbalanced,The distribution of target has a lot more samples in '0' than in '1'.
+* Used a Synthetic Minority Oversampling Technique (SMOTE) to increase data in balanced manner.
+* The accuracy score using the RandomForestClassifier (Befor Oversampling) is : **0.78**
+* The accuracy score using the RandomForestClassifier (After Oversampling) is : **0.86**
+* Data Balanced Successfully

+Used baseline model to compare the accuracy score (0.75) to three different machine learning models that applied on data as follows:

+Random Forest Classifier Model

+              precision    recall  f1-score   support

+         0.0       0.85      0.87      0.86      2877
+         1.0       0.87      0.84      0.85      2876

+    accuracy                           0.86      5753
+   macro avg       0.86      0.86      0.86      5753
+weighted avg       0.86      0.86      0.86      5753

+Decision Tree Classifier Model

+              precision    recall  f1-score   support

+         0.0       0.80      0.80      0.80      2877
+         1.0       0.80      0.80      0.80      2876

+    accuracy                           0.80      5753
+   macro avg       0.80      0.80      0.80      5753
+weighted avg       0.80      0.80      0.80      5753

+KNeighbors Classifier Model

+              precision    recall  f1-score   support

+         0.0       0.88      0.66      0.76      2877
+         1.0       0.73      0.91      0.81      2876

+    accuracy                           0.79      5753
+   macro avg       0.80      0.79      0.78      5753
+weighted avg       0.80      0.79      0.78      5753

 ### Evaluation the Model
 My models has better accuracy scores than baseline model.
 That's good!